tinymce/tinymce-docs/general-configuration-guide/work-with-plugins.md

 Because most people install TinyMCE via TinyMCE Cloud or by downloading a package, they mistakenly think plugins are part of the TinyMCE "core".
 While all of the plugins (excluding the professional features) are included in those packages, each plugin is in a separate .js file.
 In fact, if you use the [custom package](https://www.tinymce.com/download/custom-builds/) download option you're able to select only the plugins you want included, or you can exclude all of the plugins built by the TinyMCE team.

-In this section of the Get Started guide we'll show you how easy it is to activate a plugin by highlighting two of the more popular plugins.
+In this section we'll show you how easy it is to activate a plugin by highlighting two of the more popular plugins.
 Please note that you must include the plugin in your download options in order to activate it.

 Let's start with a simple code snippet you can paste into an empty `html` file (call it whatever you like, `tinymce.html` works).
 Save the file locally, open it with your web browser and you'll have a basic, local TinyMCE instance up and running.